charro/csv_validation/README.md

 Empty values (empty string '') are considered correct and accepted by default.
-However, if your data must always have some content, you can add a global `empty_not_ok` flag at the root level of your YAML definition to automatically add the `format: non_empty` validation to all columns:
+However, if your data must always have some content, you can add a global `empty_not_ok` flag at the root level of your YAML definition to automatically add the `extra: non_empty` validation to all columns:

 ```yaml
 empty_not_ok: true